 Accelerated Resolution Therapy (ART)

 ART is an eye-movement therapy based on EMDR (eye movement desensitization and reprocessing); however, different in that it is more somatic focused, has a more structured protocol, and is generally much quicker.
 ART is suitable for adults and older children.
 It is a relatively new evidence-based therapy (about 12 years old) that focuses on shifting memories and emotional/physical sensations connected with a difficult event, to feel more positive.
-The process is unique, and creative (which clients tend to like), and includes a blending of several therapies such as cognitive-based therapy (CBT), guided imagery, Jungian, and oftentimes Gestalt.
+The process is unique, and creative (which clients tend to like), and includes a blending of several therapies such as cognitive-behavioral therapy (CBT), guided imagery, Jungian, psychodynamic, somatic-based, and oftentimes Gestalt.
 At the end of an ART session, clients typically share that they feel more confident in their ability to handle a situation or memory.

 Although ART is best known for helping people who struggle with PTSD, it has application across numerous areas.
 Some of the issues I have helped clients overcome/better manage through ART include: trauma, abuse, generalized anxiety, loss, bereavement, phobias, addiction, indecision, intense anger, and depression.
 It is not uncommon for a client to say they feel 75 percent better after one session.
 However, many clients will benefit from several or more sessions; especially if there is complex trauma.
 The level of relief is also related to the level of focus and motivation for change that the client brings with them.